rgaiacs/numfocus-2017-grant/body.md

-The barriers, so far, for more SC&DC workshops per year in Brazil are the small number of instructors, the small number of conferences, such as PyData, where contributors could interact and present their research, and the lessons only be available in English---one of the barriers to enter the computer field" mentioned by Andy Oram at [Open Source in Brazil](http://www.oreilly.com/programming/free/open-source-in-brazil.csp).
+The barriers, so far, for more SC&DC workshops per year in Brazil are the small number of instructors, the small number of conferences, such as PyData, where contributors could interact and present their research, and the lessons only available in English---one of the barriers to enter the computer field as mentioned by Andy Oram at [Open Source in Brazil](http://www.oreilly.com/programming/free/open-source-in-brazil.csp).
 This project aims to reduce the barriers described before by financing a SC&DC Instructor Training event, a SC&DC lesson sprint,